Einsworth/Slave/README.md

   - Improve pick a card function
   - Adjust in game interface a little bit
   - Fix a lot of minor bug

+Dec 2, 2021
+  - Game are now complete, all important feature are working now
+  - Fix a lot of minor bug